 About linocut

 There are various types of lino available for art purposes, ranging from the traditional, made from linseed oil and cork, to various vinyl and plastic based products.
-Whichever is used the carving process is the same.
+Whichever is used the carving process is essentially similar.
 The inks used are specialist printing inks which have the properties of staying workable long enough to be rolled out onto the block, and can be oil or water based.

 Reduction Printing